olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 Hello from rank 0 of 4 total

 ```
 If you had an error go back and check your code.
 Then recompile it and try again.
+You may also look at mpi_hello_solution.c to check your answer.

 If you wanted to run with 10 ranks, you would change the jsrun line in the submission script:

 from